5. Vector indexing#

 We now know plenty of ways to process vectors in their entirety, but how to extract and replace their specific parts?
 We will be collectively referring to such activities as indexing.
 This is because they are often performed through the index operator, `[`.

-Let us begin with something more lightweight, though.
-The head function can be used to fetch a few elements from the beginning of a vector.
+Let’s begin with something more lightweight, though.
+The head function fetches a few elements from the beginning of a vector.

 x <- 1:10